 Instant Recall (Su)

 At 7th level, the memorist becomes able to recall the casting of a recent spell so clearly that he may manifest it in reality.
 If the memorist previously cast a spell on a given target (whether enemy or ally) within the last five minutes, he may repeat the casting against the same target with the same results (including rolls for attack, damage, healing, etc.) at a cost of 0 MP.
-The memorist may use this ability a number of times per day equal to his Wisdom modifier.
+The memorist may use this ability a number of times per day equal to his Wisdom or Intelligence modifier (whichever is higher).
 At 14th level, the memorist may cast these recalled spells as a swift action.

 This ability replaces light arts: accession and dark arts: manifestation.